What's On

 Pleasure Hour

-Pleasure Club, 6 Wilson Street, Newtown | Wednesdays–Sundays in April, 5pm–7pm
+Pleasure Club, 6 Wilson Street, Newtown | Wednesdays–Sundays, 5pm–7pm

 pleasure hour sydney pleasure club happy hour deal this weekendImage credit: Pleasure Club | Ethan Smart

-There’s also $12 prawn cocktail sliders dressed in rosé sauce, and an elevated sausage sanga with LP’s pig’s head sausage topped with sauerkraut and hot english mustard for $21—which goes down a treat with $6 beers, $9 mocktails, $10 glasses of wine, or the signature Floating in Space cocktail, mixing Grey Goose vodka, Aperol, rosé, strawberry, lychee, white chocolate, and ginger, for just $15.
+There’s also $12 prawn cocktail sliders dressed in rosé sauce and an elevated sausage sanga for $21, which goes down a treat with $6 beers, $9 mocktails, $10 glasses of wine.
+Or, try the $15 signature 'Floating in Space' cocktail, blending Grey Goose vodka, Aperol, rosé, strawberry, lychee, white chocolate, and ginger.
 Check out the full and book online

 Grumpy Donuts Night Shift